MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

   * It can run on any MicroEJ Platform as long the platform provides the required APIs.

-  * To port a MicroEJ Application on a new device: a new MicroEJ Platform must be created for this device with the exact same features.
+  * To run a MicroEJ Application on a new device, create a new MicroEJ Platform for this device with the exact same features.
 The MicroEJ Application will not require any change.

 How to build